GBLBS/Individual-Portfolio-Website/content/blogs/blog3.md

 Then, we considered the possible relationship between a high schooler’s weight and their physical activity.

-We created a new variable "physical_3plus", which will be "yes"" if they are physically active for at least 3 days a week, and "no otherwise.
+We created a new variable "physical_3plus", which will be "yes"" if they are physically active for at least 3 days a week, and "no"" otherwise.

 ```{r}
 yrbss <- yrbss %>%